 The knight managed to protect himself from the attack that surprised him as he entered the room.
 The clash of his sword against the creature’s claws nearly forced him to lose his grip, but Aslan was unwilling to lose.
 There was a strength inside him that kept him going, despite the fatigue, beyond the pain he felt.
 After all, his mission was not personal.

-So he stood up, wielding his sword—Spark—ready to continue the battle.
+So he stood up, wielding his sword—Radiance—ready to continue the battle.
 A few steps away was one of the Cerka, the most terrifying opponents he had ever encountered.
 The creature’s body had lost its traditional human characteristics, it looked more like an oversized bear.
 The hybrid between a human and a wolf struck again.

 This time, unable to dodge the creature’s claws, Aslan felt his armor tear like butter carved with a hot knife.
 What are its claws made of?

 Aslan couldn’t continue to fight for long—with his heavy breathing—the wasted energy to get to this place.
 A large dining room separated him from the creature, plates and cutlery scattered across the floor.
 A great banquet interrupted.
 The high walls of the room had windows on both sides, colored light shining through the glass mosaics.

 Suddenly, the door that remained closed on the other side of the room was kicked open.
 Aslan turned to look, and to his surprise saw another Cerka—with metal claws—enter the room.
 Another one?

 There was no way out.
 Aslan was alone and had no idea what he might find by continuing to the next room.
 “Light, protect me,” he said and his bright aura lit up.
 Aslan took his great sword, Radiance, with both hands—closing his eyes to receive the blessing.
 Opening them, his eyes shone almost as bright as the blade of his weapon.